What Is Undercut in Welding?

 Undercut often starts with settings that push the arc or puddle out of balance.
 If you run excessive current, you melt the base metal faster than you can fill the edge, and the groove stays open.

-When you move too fast, the weld metal can’t keep up, so the toe gets starved.
-Wrong electrode angle throws heat to one side, cutting a trench instead of building a smooth bead.
-Low voltage can also hurt fusion, leaving weak tie-in and edge loss.
+When you move too fast, the weld metal cannot keep up, so the toe gets starved.
+A wrong electrode angle throws heat to one side and cuts a trench instead of building a smooth bead.

 Joint Prep Mistakes That Lead to Undercut